This post contains affiliate links. When you purchase through our links, we may earn a commission.

 • Make sure your curry paste is of the best quality you can afford.
 That will ensure authentic flavours.
 You can use red or green curry paste.
 The green one is generally spicier.

-• Use vegetables in your curry that cook equally fast like snow peas that I used.
+• Use vegetables in your curry that cook at the same pace like snow peas that I used.

 • Garnish your curry with fresh, aromatic herbs like cilantro and Thai basil and fresh lime wedges for added flavour.